Nelias/cpp-practice/README.md

 # cpp-practice
-C++ programs to practice the language
+C++ programs to practice this language

 ## Running a program